AlexParcell/Heartbeat/README.md

 love.exe Heartbeat_Client {$YourGameName}
 ```

-# Shoutout to Messagepack!
+# Shoutout to MessagePack!

-Messagepack is used to serialize and deserialize data.
+MessagePack is used to serialize and deserialize data.
 It's fast and results in small files.
-Credit for Messagepack 100% goes to François Perrad and can be found at https://fperrad.frama.io/lua-MessagePack/
+Credit for MessagePack 100% goes to François Perrad and can be found at https://fperrad.frama.io/lua-MessagePack/

 # Enjoy!